NEH Challenge Grant

 Any views, findings, conclusions, or recommendations expressed in this Web resource do not necessarily represent those of the National Endowment for the Humanities.

-With the award of a highly competitive Challenge Grant, the National Endowment for the Humanities has recognized the value of the Southern Appalachian Archives collections and enabled Mars Hill College to meet the stewardship challenge these collections represent.
-The grant will provide $500,000 in federal funds, the maximum award possible.
-The challenge, however, is that the award requires the college to raise $1.5 million in matching funds.
+With the award of a highly competitive Challenge Grant, the National Endowment for the Humanities recognized the value of the Southern Appalachian Archives collections and enabled Mars Hill University to meet the stewardship challenge these collections represent.
+The grant provided $500,000 in federal funds, the maximum award possible.
+The award required the university to raise $1.5 million in matching funds.

 The $2 million total has established an endowment to